Diocese of Same: Background Information

-The Diocese of Same started as a Prefecture of Same on 10 December 1963 under the leadership of Very Rev. Msgr.
-Henry Winkelmolen, CSSp.
-On 3 February 1977 the Prefecture of Same was raised to the level of a Diocese still under Msgr.
-Henry Winkelmolen up to 1979.
+The Diocese of Same started as a Prefecture of Same on 10 December 1963 under the leadership of Very Reverend Monsignor Henry Winkelmolen, C.S.Sp..
+On 3 February 1977 the Prefecture of Same was raised to the level of a Diocese still under Monsignor Henry Winkelmolen up to 1979.

-On 13 June 1979 Rt.
-Rev. Josaphat L. Lebulu (currently the Archbishop Emeritus of Arusha), was consecrated as the first Bishop of Diocese of Same up to 1999.
+On 13 June 1979 the Right Reverend Josaphat Louis Lebulu (currently the Archbishop Emeritus of Arusha), was consecrated as the first Bishop of Diocese of Same, serving until 1999.

-He was succeeded by Bishop Jacob V. Koda, (now the Bishop Emeritus) who was consecrated on 1999 as the second Bishop of Diocese of Same up to 2010.
+He was succeeded by Bishop Jacob Venance Koda, (now the Bishop Emeritus) who was consecrated in 1999 as the second Bishop of Diocese of Same, serving until 2010.

-On 1 June 2009 Rev. Fr.
-Rogath Kimaryo CSSp. was appointed as the Apostolic Administrator of Diocese of Same and on 30 April 2010 was appointed as the Bishop of Diocese of Same.
+On 1 June 2009 Reverend Father Rogatus Kimaryo CSSp. was appointed as the Apostolic Administrator of Diocese of Same and on 30 April 2010 was appointed as the Bishop of Diocese of Same.
 He was consecrated on 13 June 2010 as the third Bishop of Diocese of Same.

 The Diocese has 84 Priests: 73 are Diocesan Priests, 7 are Religious Missionary Priests, 4 Diocesan Priests of Diocese of Mangalore – India, 17 Religious Brothers, 148 Religious Sisters and 140 Catechists.
 However, not all the Priests live and work in the Diocese.
 Some of them are working in the Tanzania Episcopal Conference Institutions, namely, teaching in the Inter-Diocesan Major Seminaries and St. Augustine University of Tanzania.
 Likewise, some of them are studying in Rome.
 We have 30 parishes most of which are served by one Priest living alone.
 The parishes are very small apart from 5.
 There are 68 Outstations, 5 of which could be raised to the status of parishes.

 From the beginning of this Diocese, the Diocesan pastoral efforts were well directed towards the formation of Church Personnel.
 This was realized through the setting up of a Mixed Minor Seminary of boys and girls, the foundation of initial formation houses for both Religious Brothers and Sisters, the formation of Catechists and the setting up of the corresponding infrastructures.